-Pooka’s can be found in any rural location and every county in Ireland has its very own Pooka.
+Pooka’s can be found in any rural location, every county in Ireland has its very own Pooka.
 They like open mountainous areas so that they can run free while in horse form.

 Many small mountainous lakes and springs in Ireland are called ‘Pooka Pools’ or ‘Pollaphuca’, which means Pooka or Demon hole.
-Some of these are found at the sources of major Irish rivers such as the Liffey that runs through Dublin or the River Bann, which is the longest river in Northern Ireland that runs through Coleraine in County Derry.
+Some of these are found at the sources of major Irish rivers such as the Liffey that runs through Dublin City or the River Bann, which is the longest river in the north of Ireland that runs through the town Coleraine.

-Over the last thousand years Christians have changed the name of some of the Pooka Pools to St. Patrick’s Wells.
+During the Christianization of Ireland, the process of converting the pagan population to Christianity, some of the Pooka Pools were renamed to St. Patrick’s Wells.

-When a Pooka is in horse form, which it seems to favour a lot, he tends to have fun by inviting a rider to jump on his back this seems to happen when the rider has had a little too much to drink and is making his weary way home from the pub and would gladly jump at the chance of a lift.
-Thus starts the wildest trip the rider will ever know for the Pooka loves to terrify the rider with its great prowess jumping over hedges and rocks and making death defying leaps.
-Come the grey dawn the rider is thrown off the Pookas back and left trembling but none the worse from the night’s events to find his own way home.
+When a Pooka is in horse form he tends to have fun by inviting a rider to jump on his back.
+This usually happens when the rider has had a little too much to drink and is making his weary way home from the pub.
+Thus starts the wildest trip the rider will ever know for the Pooka loves to terrify the rider with its great prowess jumping over hedges and rocks and making death-defying leaps.
+Come the grey dawn the rider is thrown off the horses back and left trembling but none the worse from the night’s events to find his own way home.

-This is maybe where the Pookas reputation slips a bit as while on a wild night out like this they do tend to run through crop fields and knock down fences without a care.
+This is maybe where their reputation slips a bit as while on a wild night out like this they do tend to run through crop fields and knockdown fences without care.

 Another thing the Pooka love, as with all us Irish people, is to chat and will happily stop and ‘shoot the breeze’ with you, sometimes giving great advice and making exceptional prophecies.

-In some rural areas you will see houses that will have a bench on the right side of the door and the gatepost on the right will be smooth whereas on the left there will be a rockery or some sort of uncomfortable mound this is because a good Pooka will always sit on the right and the more mischievous sprite will favour the left.
+In some rural areas, you will see houses that will have a bench on the right side of the door and the gate post on the right will be smooth whereas on the left there will be a rockery or some sort of uncomfortable mound.
+This is because a good Pooka will always sit on the right and the more mischievous sprite will favor the left.

-The odd thing about a conversation with a Pooka is that you may have sat and chatted to him for over an hour but he will suddenly disappear without saying good-bye (a Pooka never says good-bye) and you will be left with the uncomfortable feeling of not knowing for sure if the past hour was real.
-The Pooka will never leave any sign that he was there.
+The odd thing about a conversation with a Pooka is that you may have sat and chatted to him an hour but suddenly he disappears.
+Without saying good-bye, they never say good-bye, you will be left wondering if the past hour was real.
+They’ll never leave any sign they were there.

 The Pookas Share

-Pookas are mainly associated with Samhain (31st Oct) and November 1st is considered Pookas Day.
-This coincides with the harvest and the traditional customs that when the harvest is being brought in the reaper must leave a few stalks behind this is called the Pookas share and must be left to appease the Pooka because we for one would not like to incur his wrath.
+Mainly associated with Samhain (31st Oct) and November 1st is considered Pookas Day.
+This coincides with the harvest and the traditional customs that when the harvest is being brought in the reaper must leave a few stalks behind.
+This is called the Pookas share and must be left to appease the Pooka because we for one would not like to incur his wrath.

-It is said that when we see the rain falling on a sunny day, which it does a lot in Ireland, the Pooka will definitely be out and about that night.
+It is said that when we see the rain falling on a sunny day, which it does a lot in Ireland, the Púca will definitely make an appearance that night.

-Also berries that have been killed by the frost overnight should never be eaten as it is the Pookas spit that is on them and that would render them poisonous.
+Also, berries that have been killed by a frosty overnight should never be eaten as it is the Pookas spit that is on them and that would render them poisonous.

-The Pooka in all his shapes and forms has made it into many books and films one of the most famous is Harvey the six foot white rabbit from the play by Mary Chase immortalised in film by Jimmy Stewart.
-Or the infamous scene in Darby O’Gill and the Little People when the Pooka scares Darby into falling down the well and he first meets King Brian.
+The Pooka in all his shapes and forms has made it into many books and films one of the most famous is Harvey the six-foot white rabbit from the play by Mary Chase immortalized in film by Jimmy Stewart.
+Or the infamous scene in Darby O’Gill and the Little People when the Pooka scares Darby into falling down the well and he first meets King Brian of the leprechauns.